-The PPPLab is a four-year action research and joint learning & support initiative (2014-2018) to learn about the relevance, effectiveness and quality of Dutch supported public-private partnerships (PPPs).
-Its mission is to extract and co-create knowledge and methodological lessons from and on PPPs that can be used to improve both implementation and policy.
+The PPPLab was a four-year action research and joint learning & support initiative (2014-2018) to learn about the relevance, effectiveness and quality of Dutch supported public-private partnerships (PPPs).
+Its mission was to extract and co-create knowledge and methodological lessons from and on PPPs that can be used to improve both implementation and policy.

-At present the PPPLab is focusing on partnerships funded in the first rounds of the Sustainable Water Fund (FDW) and the Facility for Sustainable Entrepreneurship and Food Security (FDOV).
-The knowledge that the PPPLab will generate, will also be of interest to new applicants of future calls and new facilities.
+PPPLab focused on partnerships funded in the first rounds of the Sustainable Water Fund (FDW) and the Facility for Sustainable Entrepreneurship and Food Security (FDOV).
+The knowledge that the PPPLab generated, will also help new applicants of future calls and new facilities.

 Focus and audiences

-The PPPLab produces knowledge which is relevant to the broad community of stakeholders active in and around the PPP facilities.
-We will function as an open, living
+The PPPLab produced knowledge which is relevant to the broad community of stakeholders active in and around the PPP facilities.
+We functioned as an open, living

 lab, working in an interactive, aligned way with other parties concerned:

 organisations engaged in the two facilities, so partners in PPPs as well as the Netherlands Enterprise Agency (RVO) and the Dutch Ministry of Foreign Affairs (DGIS);

 the DGIS initiated knowledge platforms for Food & Business and VIA Water; international actors and networks active in the area of PPPs.
 The PPPLab enables all